-Udemy is a little different from the alternatives we've been talking about so far.
+Udemy is a little different from the alternatives to Teachable we’ve been talking about so far.
 But it is indeed one of the most popular platforms for online courses.

 It has so far recorded over 400 million course enrollments, 35 million students, and 57,000 teachers teaching in over 65 languages.

-Udemy helps its instructors promote their courses and provides a marketplace where people can go shopping for courses.
+Udemy helps its instructors promote their courses and provides a marketplace, with various categories, where people can go shopping for courses.

 If you’re looking for a Teachable alternative where you can start with literally zero budget, then Udemy is a great choice.

 Udemy has no pricing options.
 This is simply because it is completely free.
 You can use all their tools and publish unlimited courses with zero budget.

 For example, if students join your course through your link, Udemy takes 3% of the revenue.
 If students sign up for your courses through the Udemy marketplace or any other source of organic traffic, Udemy takes 50% of the revenue.

 - Active Marketplace: Udemy has a very active community of students looking to buy courses every day.

 - Ease of Use: The online course platform is straightforward to use with well-detailed steps that help you build high-quality courses instantly.

 - Search Engine Optimization (SEO): Udemy is extremely SEO-friendly, and they are great at their own content marketing.
 Thus, your courses have a high chance of showing up on Google when hosted on Udemy versus when using Teachable.